Westminster – Year 4

 End of the school day – 3.45

-Year 4 have P.E. on a Monday (swimming) and a Friday.
-They can come into school in their P.E. kit on the Friday.
+Year 4 have P.E. on a Monday (along with swimming) and a Friday.
+They can come into school in their P.E. kit on both the Monday and the Friday.

 Homework is given out on a Friday via Google Classroom and should be returned to by Wednesday.

 May we take this opportunity to remind parents that it is imperative that all pupils have a suitable water bottle in school.
 At this stage in our pupils’ school careers, we would expect our children to be taking responsibility for putting letters and homework into book bags, collecting water bottles and ensuring that all their clothes and property are taken home at the end of the school day.
 To help them with this, please make sure all personal items are labelled clearly.

-As time is limited at the start of the school day, if you would like to discuss your child’s learning, please contact Mrs Gough or Mrs McLoughlin in the office to arrange an appointment or telephone call.
+As time is limited at the start of the school day, if you would like to discuss your child’s learning, please contact Mrs Weisbloom or Mrs McLaughlin in the office to arrange an appointment or telephone call.